-Port Arthur City Council approves new fire chief - Port Arthur News
+Port Arthur City Council approves new fire chief, beginning date set - Port Arthur News

 Deputy Fire Chief Robert Havens, who was present at the meeting, has been serving as interim chief.
 Havens was one of the three finalists for the position, and the only native of Port Arthur.

-Benson is certified in cyber-security, homeland security, risk assessments in communities an hazardous materials.
+Benson is certified in cyber-security, homeland security, risk assessments in communities and hazardous materials.

 In addition to earning a Bachelor of Science and Master of Public Administration, he currently is enrolled for a doctorate in education.